-Homogeneous mixtures are also called solutions.
-Although the term solution conjures an image of a liquid, solutions can be solids, liquids, or gases.

 Activities/Exercises

 1. Distinguishing among Elements, Compounds, and Mixtures.

 “White gold” contains gold and a “white” metal, such as palladium.
 Two samples of white gold differ in the relative amounts of gold and palladium they contain.
 Both samples are uniform in composition throughout.
 Use Figure 1.6 to classify white gold.

+Answer

+Because the material is uniform throughout, it is homogeneous.
+Because its composition differs for the two samples, it cannot be a compound.
+Instead, it must be a mixture, and it’s a homogeneous mixture due to uniform composition throughout.

 Draw figures that represent the following: